United States Office of Special Counsel: 1990s and 2000s

-In the early 2000s under Elaine Kaplan's tenure as Special Counsel, the office received disclosures regarding a team of undercover security agents employed by the Federal Aviation Administration (FAA) that traveled to airports around the world to investigate airport security systems, "in order to provide the FAA with realistic data on the state of aviation security."
+In the early 2000s, during Elaine Kaplan's tenure as Special Counsel, the office received disclosures about a team of undercover security agents employed by the Federal Aviation Administration (FAA) that traveled to airports around the world to investigate airport security systems "in order to provide the FAA with realistic data on the state of aviation security".
 A former Special Agent with the FAA who conducted these investigations disclosed that the FAA "deliberately covered up … findings that reflected negatively on the airline industry."

-From 2005 to 2007, OSC under Special Counsel Scott Bloch received disclosures regarding air traffic control problems at the Dallas/ Fort Worth International Airport.
-According to an Office of Special Counsel press release, air traffic controllers alleged that there was "a management cover-up of air traffic control operational errors" in the "safe separation between aircraft under their control."
+From 2005 to 2007, OSC under Special Counsel Scott Bloch received disclosures about air traffic control problems at Dallas Fort Worth International Airport.
+According to an OSC press release, air traffic controllers alleged that there was "a management cover-up of air traffic control operational errors" in the "safe separation between aircraft under their control".

-In 2006, the Office of Special Counsel announced that it was able to win reemployment and back pay for an injured Iraq war veteran who "sustained serious injuries in the line of fire."
-According to an Office of Special Counsel press release, "When honorably discharged from military service, his injuries prevented Harris [the veteran] from returning to the job he held for ten years as a Postal Carrier at a U.S. Post Office in Mobile, Alabama.
-Rather than looking for an alternate position for him, though, the postmaster sent Harris a letter saying that there was no work available for him," in violation of USERRA.
+In 2006, OSC announced that it had won reemployment and back pay for an injured Iraq war veteran who "sustained serious injuries in the line of fire".
+According to an OSC press release, "When honorably discharged from military service, his injuries prevented Harris [the veteran] from returning to the job he held for ten years as a Postal Carrier at a U.S. Post Office in Mobile, Alabama.
+Rather than looking for an alternate position for him, though, the postmaster sent Harris a letter saying that there was no work available for him", in violation of USERRA.

-The agency attracted public attention in April 2007 when it began an investigation of alleged White House political pressure on federal civil servants.
-Senior Bush political adviser Karl Rove was reported to be a subject of the investigation.
+OSC attracted public attention in 2007 when it began an investigation of alleged White House political pressure on federal civil servants.
+Senior political adviser Karl Rove was reported to be a subject of the investigation.